 Check Equipment Classification

 Special regulations apply to firearms.
 For rifles, pressure-bearing parts such as the barrel and the locking system are considered essential components of the weapon and must be serialized accordingly.
-Ammunition, on the other hand, is subject to separate import regulations.
+Ammunition is subject to separate import regulations.

 It is important to avoid prohibited weapons and ammunition.
 In Annex 2, Part 1 of the Weapons Act, you will find a list of items that are generally not allowed to be imported.
 This includes fully automatic firearms as well as magazines with a capacity of more than 20 rounds for pistols or 10 rounds for long guns.